JDubbTX/node-red-http-odbc/README.md

 TrueAutoCommit         = 1
 ```
 4. start `node-red`
-5. Either start node-red in project mode, or import flows.json into node-red.
+5. Either start node-red in project mode and clone this project into Node-RED, or import flows.json into Node-RED.
-6. Use your favorite REST client (i.e. POSTMAN, Thunder Client, etc.) to test endpoints for employee and department.
+6. Use your favorite REST client (i.e. Postman, Thunder Client, etc.) to test endpoints for employee and department.
    * http://127.0.0.1:1880/departments
    * http://127.0.0.1:1880/employees